ModeratIn Dance, electronic

 Moderat are Apparat (Sascha Ring) and Modeselektor (Gernot Bronsert and Sebastian Szary).
 Both represent the warmer, more human side of Berlin’s electronic music scene, beyond the monotonous grooves of techno and house.
 Modeselektor are all about thrust and action.
 Having club crowds go ballistic over their deep basslines and thrashing beats, they are grandmasters of modern breakbeat music.

 Apparat, meanwhile, is a rather sensitive spirit.
 He manages to transform shoe-gaze electronics and atmospheric textures into dreamlike pop music.
 The passion to move beyond already existing sounds and styles united Sascha, Gernot and Sebastian into a lasting artistic friendship and the supergroup Moderat.
 Merging uncompromising beats and universal pop songs Moderat are now an indispensable part of Europe’s festival scene.
-Releasing their third album and doing their biggest tour to date, 2016 marks a new phase in their career.
+Releasing their third album and doing their biggest tour to date, 2016 marked a new phase in their career.

 In 2009, Sascha, Gernot and Sebastian created Moderat’s unique sound.
 Walloping basslines and twitching beats on one side, Apparat’s delicate voice on the other: it’s precisely this harsh contrast that allows both acts to collaborate.
 On their second album, Moderat opened up their emotional and stylistic spectrum, throwing chopping breakbeats, disastrous bass rolls, multilayered soundscapes, subtle beats and unforgettable festival anthems into their sonic fusion reactor.
 The album is crowned by “Bad Kingdom”, their biggest hit so far.
 In 2014, they were almost continuously touring.
 Working on their third album in 2015, they needed to process this hustle and bustle.
 On “III”, Sascha, Gernot and Sebastian display a newfound maturity.
-Directing their gaze inward, they wonder where they stand today.

 Opening with “Eating Hooks”, Modeselektor’s smart breakbeats and Apparat´s intimate voice bring the proverbial Moderat sensation to life within seconds.
 The energy of the grooves and basslines wrestles with the multifaceted emotions of the songs.
 Apparat gives us immediate insight into his soul.
 It’s not about destroying your demons but about turning them into friends.
 Having set the profound, serious, personal tone of the album, Apparat lets his imagination flow.
 With “Running”, he conceives the experience of a single person in a crowd of people.
 A crowd must always keep moving in order to stay a crowd.
 But it is unable to determine its direction by itself.
 “So I keep on running” he sings, equally driven and carried away, relishing and desperate.
 “Finder” is a surprisingly soft and gentle house track.
 But Modeselektor being Modeselektor, they are simply not able to leave a straight bassdrum groove to straightforward conformity.
 So they inject rhythmic hiccups, giving the groove a very special twist.
 Apparat too takes a turn, moving away from the seriousness of the first two songs with a pitched, playful version of his voice.
 In “Ghost Mother” the winking tone turns into world-wise serenity.
 With its mind boggling complexity the analogue stop and go groove of the song enthralls us with its beat slicing techniques.
 The lyrics deal with our fear of the unknown.
 The unexpected scares us.
 But if we dare to look in its eye, it usually turns out much less frightening.